-Medsurant Health provides professional and affordable intraoperative neuro monitoring (IONM) services to hospitals and physicians.
-We have an expert staff of highly trained clinicians with years of experience in surgical monitoring, under the supervision of qualified professionals trained in neurophysiology (the study of the function of the central nervous system, including the brain, spinal cord, and nerves).
-Our mission is simple: to provide high-quality information to surgeons during surgery so that patients receive high-quality care.
-Click here to read more about the Medsurant Health team.
+Medsurant Health provides professional and affordable intraoperative neuromonitoring (IONM) services to hospitals and physicians.
+We have an expert staff of highly trained clinicians with years of experience in surgical neuromonitoring, under the supervision of qualified professionals trained in neurophysiology (the study of the function of the central nervous system, including the brain, spinal cord, and nerves).
+Our mission is simple: to provide high-quality, real-time information to surgeons during surgical procedures so that patients receive highest-quality patient care.
+Meet our neuromonitorist team of practices to learn more about Medsurant Health.

 Intraoperative neuro monitoring (IONM) protects patients by continuously monitoring the central nervous system (the brain, spinal cord, and nerves) when it is at risk during surgery.
 Depending on the procedure, a variety of tests can be used to measure the nervous system function.
-A trained Medsurant Health clinician, under the supervision of a qualified professonal, constantly monitors the information from the tests.
-If there are any changes or potential problems, our clinician can immediately alert the surgeon and nurses.
-Click here to read more about intraoperative neuromonitoring (IONM).
+A trained Medsurant Health clinician, or neuromonitorist, under the supervision of a qualified professional, constantly monitors the sensitive information from the neurological tests.
+If there are any changes or potential problems, our clinician can immediately alert the surgeon and nurses to prevent a possible deficit.
+Read more about our intraoperative neuromonitoring (IONM) services.

 The purpose of intraoperative neuro monitoring (IONM) is to protect your nervous system.
 The real-time information of IONM can often prevent neurological injury (damage to the brain, spinal cord, or nerves).
 When neurological injury does occur, the immediate feedback from IONM allows the surgeon, anesthesiologist and nurses to quickly respond to minimize long-term post-operative damage.
 IONM provides an additional layer of safety for both you and your surgeon.